 IBAC takes its responsibility to look after the welfare of everyone involved in our work seriously.
 This includes protecting the welfare of witnesses.

-IBAC summons witnesses to public and private examinations to assist with its investigations.
-This page outlines what to expect, what's required of witnesses and welfare support available.
+IBAC summonses witnesses to public and private examinations to assist with its investigations.
+This page outlines what to expect, what's required of witnesses and welfare support that may be available.

 IBAC recognises examinations can place people under pressure.
-We have a range of measures in place to support the welfare (health, safety and wellbeing) of people summonsed to attend a public or private examination.
+We have a range of measures available to support the welfare (health, safety and wellbeing) of people summonsed to attend a public or private examination, depending on the needs a witness presents with.
 Support is available before, during and after examinations.
 Additional support is provided where a high welfare risk has been identified.
 More information about this support and how to access it is provided below.

 As a witness in an examination, it is important that you:

 - read and understand the procedures for public hearings

 - appear at a hearing when you receive a summons from us

 - produce documents or other things required by us